artspb/weight-interceptor/http/README.md

 ## Web Box description

 Web Box is a bridge between a scale and Internet.
 It connects to a router via a LAN cable.
 IP address can be configured either via DHCP or set manually.
 It sends body data via unencrypted HTTP/1.1 to `bridge1.soehnle.de`.
-The later allows to intercept information and redirect it to a desired location.
+The latter allows to intercept information and redirect it to a desired location.
 In order to do this, one need to have a device with a LAN port and perform the following steps using it.

 1. Configure a DNS server to resolve `bridge1.soehnle.de` to a local IP address.
 One can use [this instruction](https://www.digitalocean.com/community/tutorials/how-to-configure-bind-as-a-private-network-dns-server-on-ubuntu-18-04) for Ubuntu 18.04 or find a similar one for the desired OS.
 2. Configure a DHCP server to return the IP address of the DNS server from the previous step.
 [This article](